Yellow-bibbed lory

 The yellow-bibbed lory (Lorius chlorocercus) is a species of parrot in the family Psittaculidae.
 It is endemic to the southern Solomon Islands.

 Description

 The yellow-bibbed lory is 28 cm (11 in) long.
-It is mostly red with black on top of head and green wings.
-It has a yellow transverse band on upper chest and a crescent-shaped black patch on each side of neck.
-It has blue/green thighs and dark-grey legs.
-It has an orange-red beak, dark-grey eyerings, and orange irises.
+It is mostly red with black on top of the head and green wings.
+It has a yellow transverse band on the upper chest and a crescent-shaped black patch on each side of the neck.
+It has blue/green thighs and dark grey legs.
+It has an orange-red beak, dark grey eyerings, and orange irises.
 Under its wings the bird has blue feathers.

 Range and habitat

 The yellow-bibbed lory is endemic to the eastern Solomon Islands.
 Its natural habitats are subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest.